 Mmmm moussaka I love it!
 Now, my take on moussaka isn’t the true authentic dish that you would expect to get served up in beautiful Greece.
 But, it is nice and easy to pop together, extremely tasty and naturally gluten free!

 I’ve loved making this gluten free Russian sandwich cake and writing the recipe up to share with you.
 My grandma was rather partial to this cake too.
 And I used to love treating to her to one from our local bakery.
 I’m sorry that she won’t ever get to taste my gluten free version of one of her favourite cakes.
 But I’m forever grateful to her for playing such a huge part in turning me into a proper foodie!

 This gluten free Russian sandwich cake has it all – light buttery sponge, sandwiched together with delicious homemade pastry cream, topped with glace icing and finished with a delicate trail of toasted coconut.
 And, I’ve triple tested this recipe, so I know it’s a winner.
 Hope you love it!

 One of the most requested recipes when I worked on the advice line at Juvela, was for gluten free dumplings.
-Within the same enquiry, I would generally be asked as to where you were able to buy gluten free suet from?
+And then generally within the same enquiry, I would be asked about where to purchase gluten free suet?

-Gluten free suet is a little tricky to get hold of.
+Gluten free suet can be a bit tricky to get hold of.
 However, I have a great tip that I’m about to share with you.
 Which will mean, you no longer have to specifically source gluten free suet to make dumplings or suet puddings!

 I do love a good tasty canapé.
 For me, it’s a perfect morsel to pop into your mouth whilst enjoying a glass of chilled fizz!